chanyu867/BrainKaraoke/README.md

 # Let brain talk! (sEEG → Audio)

 This project trains a **sequence-to-sequence (Seq2Seq) neural model** that learns a mapping from **EEG/sEEG time-series windows** to an **audio representation**.
 The goal is to predict audio content aligned to brain activity, using an encoder–decoder model with attention.
+The codebase is based on the original study by Kohler et al., but has been substantially extended and refactored.
+In addition to improving the released implementation, we added missing components needed to run the full end-to-end pipeline, starting from preprocessing to mel-transformation to audio format.

 The codebase is structured as:
-- A preprocessing script for both sEEG data and audio data.
-EEG preprocessing is not supported.
+- A full preprocessing script for both sEEG data and audio data.
-- A model training script for RNN model, which infer mel-spectrogram from SEEG data.
+- A model training script for RNN model, which infer mel-spectrogram from sEEG data.
 - A simple script to run waveglow pipeline with pre-trained weights to convert inferred mel-spectrogram into audio format(mp3).
 - A simple script to show the data details and visualize the results.
+- The code support two attention modes, Bahdanau attention and normal attention.
+First is set by default.

 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)
 [![License: BSD-3-Clause](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](LICENSE)